AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 * **Output service:** Enables you to create documents in different formats, including PDF, laser printer formats, and label printer formats.
 Laser printer formats are PostScript and Printer Control Language (PCL).
 For more information, see [Output Service](/help/forms/using/output-service.md).

-* **PDF Generator service:** The PDF Generator service provides APIs to converts native file formats to PDF.
+* **PDF Generator service:** The PDF Generator service provides APIs to convert native file formats to PDF.
 It also converts PDF to other file formats and optimizes the size of PDF documents.
 For more information, see [PDF Generator Service](aem-document-services-programmatically.md#pdfgeneratorservice).

 * **Reader Extension service:** Enables your organization to easily share interactive PDF documents by extending the functionality of Adobe Reader with additional usage rights.
 The service activates features that are not available when a PDF document is opened using Adobe Reader, such as adding comments to a document, filling forms, and saving the document.
 For more information, see [Reader Extension Service](/help/forms/using/overview-aem-document-services.md#reader-extension-service).